 “When a man sells his daughter as a slave, she will not be freed at the end of six years as the men are.
 If she does not please the man who bought her, he may allow her to be bought back again.” – Exodus 21: 7-8

 So my point is this.
 You can take almost any religious text and quote-mine it for whatever agenda you might have.
 For example you can pick out all the nice stuff, discard the rather obviously not-so-nice bits, and claim it is like no other book and is uniquely divine.
-Alternatively, you can pluck out the not-so-nice stuff and hold it up as “evidence” that all those the revere the text are obnoxious evil bastards.
+Alternatively, you can pluck out the not-so-nice stuff and hold it up as “evidence” that all those that revere the text are obnoxious evil bastards.

 The truth is that we live in a world where humans are generally born into a culture that has a specific religious tradition.
 Associated with it will be a religious text that generally nobody tends to actually read it or be familiar with.
 If some do become aware of some of the dubious bits, then they will rationalise it.
-Perhaps they will tell ourselves that it was the word that was needed at that time but does not apply now, or perhaps they might conclude that they simply don’t understand it correctly, or that it has not been translated correctly?
+Perhaps they will tell themselves that it was the word that was needed at that time but does not apply now, or perhaps they might conclude that they simply don’t understand it correctly, or that it has not been translated correctly?

 Why don’t we see it for what it actually is saying?